Author Archives: Lou Bernard

 NCC Development Representative Ed Vanasdale – edvanasdale@fpcivic.org

-See report on the website: https://www.fpcivic.org/development-reports/
+1. Full report is on the website @ https://www.fpcivic.org/development-reports/

 Grant Writing Committee Chair Quentin Monden – quentinmonden@fpcivic.org, Laura Hayes – laurahayes@fpcivic.org – No Report